Quantum Liouville Cosmology: Path integral for Liouville one-point functions

-In addition to neglecting the interaction terms, which contribute at higher loop orders, the background independent measure in \eqref{eq:geometric_measure} can be replaced by a saddle point measure by $\vol \to \vol_\ast$ at the one-loop level, again because $\mathcal{O}(\delta\varphi) \sim \mathcal{O}(1/\sqrt{\cL})$.
+In addition to neglecting the interaction terms, which contribute at higher loop orders, the background-independent measure in \eqref{eq:geometric_measure} can be replaced by a saddle point measure by $\vol \to \vol_\ast$ at the one-loop level, again because $\delta\varphi \sim \mathcal{O}(1/\sqrt{\cL})$.
 Hence, the one-loop path integral takes the form

 where we have integrated the action for the boundary fluctuation by parts and used the bulk condition above.

 To define dimensionless ultralocal path integral measures, one has to introduce a UV (energy) scale $\Lambda_\mathrm{UV}$.
 The one-loop path integral measures for the fluctuations can then be normalized as